Getting into a new MMORPG is exciting, but it also takes a lot of work.

 lost ark

-The long-awaited Koran MMO-ARPG, Lost Ark had a big launch with more than 1 million players jumping into the game at some point.
+The long-awaited Koran MMO-ARPG, Lost Ark was a hit among MMO players world wide at launch with more than 1 million players jumping into the game at some point.

 Lost Ark is definitely a very addictive and fun MMO you can play for a long time.
 Since it’s a Korean MMO, Lost Ark has a lot of pay-to-win elements as well as gambling-style mechanics.
 So be aware of those while you play this game.